 Jesus used to tell the apostles and his friends that he was King.
 He told them that he would be raised on the third day.
-Everyone liked listening to Jesus but they never really understood what he meant.
+His followers listened to Jesus but they did not always understand what he meant.

 Then something happened that made them forget everything.
-Jesus died on the cross.
+Jesus was put to death on a cross.
 Even after he was dead the soldiers were mean to him.
 One Roman soldier stuck a spear into his side after he was dead- just to make sure.
 How could Jesus be king if he was dead?
+This was on a Friday and it was the saddest and most hopeless day that has ever been.
 The apostles and Jesus’ friends thought everything was over.

 After Jesus died two friends came to get his body.
 They were Joseph (from Arimathea) and Nicodemus.
 They washed Jesus’ dead body and wrapped it in long strips of cloth with lots and lots of spices in between the cloths.
 They put the body into a tomb that had been carved out of a solid rock.
 Then they rolled a very big stone in front of the doorway to the tomb.

 The Jewish leaders were afraid that someone might steal Jesus’ body and say that he was raised from the dead.
 So they asked Pilate to put a special seal on the stone in front of the tomb and put guards in front of it.
 That was still on Friday (the first day).